-Recommend that the Board approve a revised environmental performance target of mitigating 85% of SCP's hourly marginal emissions by 2026 and utilize expected cost savings to improve rate competitiveness.
+Approve a revised environmental performance target of mitigating 85% of SCP's hourly marginal emissions by 2026 and utilize expected cost savings to improve rate competitiveness.
 This target will supersede the environmental targets approved by the Board in October 2022 in approving the 2022 Integrated Resource Plan (IRP).